The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-- These cards typically offer higher credit lines, rewards and business-related perks and allow employee credit cards tied to the main account.
+- These cards typically offer higher credit lines, lucrative rewards and business-related perks — including additional employee cards to streamline day-to-day operations.

 What is a business credit card?

-A business credit card is a type of credit card that’s specifically designed for business owners and offers unique benefits suited to businesses of all sizes.
-When compared to personal cards, business credit cards typically come with higher credit limits, greater rewards potential and tools to help you manage spending and employee cards.
+A business credit card is a type of credit card that’s designed for entrepreneurs and business owners, offering unique benefits suited to businesses of all sizes.
+When compared to personal cards, business credit cards typically come with higher credit limits, greater rewards potential, employee cards and tools to manage and keep track of business spending.

 How a business card works

-If you pay your bill in full each month, you won’t be charged any interest on those purchases.
-If you choose to carry a balance, though, you’ll start accruing interest on your balance based on your card’s interest rates.
+If you pay your bill in full each month, you aren’t charged any interest on those purchases.
+If you carry a balance, though, you begin accruing interest on your balance based on your card’s interest rates.
 Generally, the more creditworthy your business, the more likely you are to get a favorable rate when approved for your card.

-That said, some business cards — like the Chase Ink Business Premier℠ Credit Card and Capital One Spark Cash Plus — are actually charge cards, which require payment in full each month.
+That said, some business cards — like the Chase Ink Business Premier℠ Credit Card and Capital One Spark Cash Plus — are actually charge cards, which typically require payment in full each month.
 The main upside to charge cards is that they generally have no set credit limit.
-While they’re perhaps not the best choice for newer businesses with high startup costs that owners are looking to pay for over time, or for those with unpredictable income, the lack of a spending limit can make charge cards ideal for established businesses with big monthly expenses that are factored into the budget.
+They’re perhaps not the best choice for newer businesses with high startup costs that owners are looking to pay for over time, however, or for those with unpredictable income.
+But the lack of a spending limit can make charge cards ideal for established businesses with big monthly expenses that are factored into the business’s budget.

-- Higher credit limits.
-These cards are suited to business needs and typically offer a bigger line of credit than consumer credit cards.
+- High credit limits.
+Business cards are suited to business needs, typically offering higher lines of credit than consumer credit cards.

-- Track business spending.
-Business cards allow you to separate your business spending from your personal spending, which helps you maintain your accounts and prepare your tax returns, too.
+- Business expense tracking.
+These cards allow you to separate your business spending from your personal spending, which helps you maintain your accounts and prepare your tax returns, too.

 - Extended interest-free periods.
-Issuers can offer business owners extended periods of interest-free financing longer than the typical 21-day period for a personal credit card.
-If your business card offers such a benefit, it will give you a longer grace period to pay off your balance and flexibility to make business investments.
+Some cards offer extended periods of interest-free financing longer than the typical period for a personal credit card.
+This is often in the form of 0 percent introductory APR offers, which can give you a longer grace period to pay off your balance and the flexibility to make business investments.

 - Extra rewards.
 The best cards for business expenses offer bigger and stronger rewards on your spending than personal cards.
-If your industry requires regular travel, for example, you could earn cash back and rewards on your business travel, as well as the travel of employees on your card account.
+If your industry requires regular travel, for example, you could earn cash back or points on flights, rentals and stays — for you and employees on your account.

 - Business-related perks.
-You can also score perks specific to business, such as access to accounting software and service discounts for your business.
+You can score perks specific to business, such as free access to accounting software and service discounts for your business.

 - Higher caps on spending.
-Many premium business cards also offer higher caps on spending, which mean bigger monthly cash back bonuses.
-All of this will be additional money for you to invest back into your business.
+Many premium business cards also offer higher caps on spending, which could result in bigger monthly cash back bonuses that you can reinvest into your business.

 How a business card impacts your credit

-If you do use your business credit card in a responsible manner, you’ll be rewarded by building up your business credit and being able to tap into bigger lines of credit and other business loans to grow your business, if that’s your aim.
+If you use your business credit card responsibly, you’re rewarded with a stronger business credit score that can unlock bigger lines of credit and other business loans to grow your business — even if your personal credit is poor.